pywbem/pywbemtools/docs/pywbemclicmdlineinterface.rst

 ================================

-This package provides a command line interface (CLI) in the pywbemcli tool that supports manual communication with a WBEM server through the pywbem client api and shell scripting.
+This package provides a command line interface (CLI) in the pywbemcli tool that supports communication with a WBEM server through the pywbem client api and shell scripting.

 .. _`Modes of operation`: